-From the mine to the production of an efficient and safe battery, the new generation of solid electrolyte battery from Hydro-Québec promises a 100% Québec manufacturing process and the usage of natural resources from here.
-Karim Zaghib, director of Hydro-Québec’s Center of Excellence in Transportation Electrification and Energy Storage, explains the components of a battery and our technological lead over the rest of the planet.
+From mining the natural resources to producing a safe and efficient battery, Hydro-Québec’s new generation of solid electrolyte batteries is 100% Made in Québec.
+Karim Zaghib, former Director of Hydro-Québec’s Center of Excellence in Transportation Electrification and Energy Storage, explains the components of a battery and our technological lead over the rest of the planet.
 Watch the video Battery manufacturing process.

-Director of the Center of Excellence in Transportation Electrification and Energy Storage Karim Zaghib testifies to the potential benefits of marketing lithium batteries for Quebec, with an exceptional partner like Mercedes Benz, and the importance of working with the best collaborators in order to advance research and innovation.
+Former Director of the Center of Excellence in Transportation Electrification and Energy Storage Karim Zaghib discusses the potential benefits for Québec in marketing lithium batteries with an exceptional partner like Mercedes-Benz and the importance of working with the best collaborators to advance research and innovation.
 Watch the video Marketing and open innovation.

 Co-authored by Christian Julien, Alain Mauger, Ashok Vijh and Karim Zaghib, Lithium Batteries was rated the second-best electrochemistry book of all time by BookAuthority, which identifies and rates the best books in the world based on public mentions, recommendations and ratings.
 See the list.(Note: Link to an external site optimized for Chrome, Firefox and Safari browsers.)